teaching-on-testbeds/k8s-ml/reserve_kvm/index.md

 In some cases, if there is an error when releasing resources using the notebook, you may need to manually release resource from the [KVM@TACC web interface](https://kvm.tacc.chameleoncloud.org/project/).
 Here are the instructions for manually releasing resources:

 * First, click on Network \> Floating IPs.
 In any row that includes your username in the "Mapped Fixed IP Address" column, click "Disassociate", then "Release Floating IP".
+Wait until this is finished.
 * Next, click on Compute \> Instances.
 Check the box next to any instance(s) that include your username.
 Then, click "Delete Instances".
+Wait until this is finished.
 * Click on Network \> Routers.
 In any row that includes your username, click "Clear Gateway" then "Delete Router".
+Wait until this is finished.
 * Click on Network \> Networks.
 Check the box next to any network(s) that include your username.
 Then, click "Delete Networks".
+Wait until this is finished.